semuconsulting/pyspartn/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-- The operating system you're using [e.g. Windows 11, MacOS Sonama, Ubuntu Jammy]
+- The operating system you're using [e.g. Windows 11, MacOS Sequoia, Ubuntu Noble]
 - The type of serial connection [e.g. USB, UART1]

 **SPARTN data source (please complete the following information as best you can):**